braver/programmingfonts/blog.md

 > "ProFont began life as a better version of Monaco 9 which is especially good for programmers."
 [...](http://infohost.nmt.edu/tcc/help/fonts/profont/MProFont/profontdoc.txt)

-free, 1987
+Designed during the Eighties specifically for coding, this font has all the important features: readability at small sizes, a slashed zero, disting i's and 1's.
+The original font had bitmaps for a range of sizes, the more recent (and Mac compatible) versions are outline fonts.
+Perhaps the bitmaps (turn antialiasing off) are still the best, even though this retro trip isn't for everyone (nor does it work everywhere).
+You'll also have to do without bold and italic.
+Get the version for your system from [Tobias Young](http://tobiasjung.name/profont/index.php?fs=12&pf=on).

+free, 1987, bitmap, retro, free

 By **Andrew Welch** (1987)
 *Alias: profont - License: MIT* http://tobiasjung.name/profont/
 http://www.fontsquirrel.com/fonts/ProFontWindows

 # Proggy Clean

-"The proggy fonts are a set of fixed-width screen fonts that are designed for code listings."
+> "The proggy fonts are a set of fixed-width screen fonts that are designed for code listings."
 [...](http://www.proggyfonts.net/)

+"Probably the most popular programming font", Proggy Clean is the most popular font available from proggyfonts.net.
+If your editor supports it and you run it at its proper size, this font is incredibly crisp and clear.
+Of course it lacks true bold and italic, that would only disturb its cleanliness.

+bitmap, retro, 2004, free

 By **Tristan Grimmer** (2004)
 *Alias: proggy-clean - License: MIT* http://www.proggyfonts.net/

 # PT Mono

-"At the end of 2011 we released a monospaced font PT Mono™ — the last addition to the pan-Cyrillic font superfamily PT Sans – PT Serif developed for the project “Public Types of Russian Federation”."
+> "At the end of 2011 we released a monospaced font PT Mono™ — the last addition to the pan-Cyrillic font superfamily PT Sans – PT Serif developed for the project “Public Types of Russian Federation”."
 [...](http://paratype.com/public/)

+The PT family of fonts were created with the aim of fully supporting the Russian language.
+811 glyphs in regular and bold includes a slahed zero and it perfect for programming.
+Even if you're not Russian.

+professional, serif, 2011, free

 By **Alexandra Korolkova, Isabella Chaeva** (2011) *Alias: pt - License: SIL OFL*